Hesselink strata in small characteristic and Lusztig-Xue pieces: Abstract

 \section{Abstract}

-Let $G$ be a simple algebraic group over an algebraically closed field $\k$ of characteristic $p\ge 0$ and $\g=\Lie(G)$.
-In this paper we show that the pieces ${\rm LX}(\Delta)$ of the nilpotent cone of $\g$ introduced by Lusztig form a partition of $\NN(\g)$ and hence coincide with the Hesselink strata $\H(\Delta)$.
-Here $\Delta$ runs through the set of all weighted Dynkin diagrams of $G$.
-Thanks to the results obtained by Lusztig, Xue and Voggesberger this boils down to establishing the partition property of the pieces ${\rm LX}(\Delta)$ for groups of type ${\rm E_7}$ in characteristic $2$ and for groups of type ${\rm E_8}$ in characteristic $2$ and $3$.
+Let $G$ be a connected reductive algebraic group over an algebraically closed field $\k$ of characteristic $p\ge 0$ and $\g=\Lie(G)$.
+In this paper we show that the nilpotent pieces ${\rm LX}(\Delta)$ introduced by Lusztig form a partition of the nilpotent cone of $\g$ and hence coincide with the Hesselink strata $\H(\Delta)$ where $\Delta$ runs through the set of all weighted Dynkin diagrams of $G$.
+Thanks to earlier results obtained by Lusztig, Xue and Voggesberger this boils down to describing the pieces ${\rm LX}(\Delta)$ for groups of type ${\rm E_7}$ in characteristic $2$ and for groups of type ${\rm E_8}$ in characteristic $2$ and $3$.
 Our arguments are computer-free, but rely very heavily on the results of Liebeck--Seitz obtained in [\cite{LS}].

-\section{\bf Introduction}
+\section{Introduction}